JohnLCaron/rlauxe/docs/RlaOptions.md

 For the risk function, use AlphaMart (or equivilent BettingMart) with ShrinkTrunkage, which estimates the true population mean (theta) with a weighted average of an initial estimate (eta0) with the actual sampled mean.
-Use the reported margin as eta0.
+Use the reported winner's mean as eta0.
 The only settable parameter is d, which is used for estimating theta at each sample draw:

     estTheta = (d*eta0 + sampleSum_i) / (d + sampleSize_i)